Vince Kotchian's Complete GRE Math Guide

 In terms of timeframe, I've found that most people need to work hard on GRE math for 2 or ideally more like 3 months.
 (By "work hard" I mean study for 2 hours a day or so.)
 However, if you do work hard and work smart, it's predictable that your GRE math score will go up.
 It's a standardized test, and we can predict most of what it's going to throw at you.

-The GRE has a brief - very brief - review of all the math concepts it tests in the free ETS Math Review.
+The GRE has a brief - very brief - review of all the math subjects it tests in the free ETS Math Review.
 Please take a minute to stop reading and click on it and scroll through it a bit.
 The Math Review tells us what's on the test.
 In a nutshell, arithmetic, algebra, geometry, and "data analysis" - which means statistics and probability.

 Now, mark which concepts you know and which ones you might not or don't know.
 Use the Math Review to try to learn ones you don't know.
 This means read about the concepts and do all the practice exercises both within the chapter and at the end of each section.